-- Greet and welcome the participants to the next session of the program. - Before starting the session ask them do they have any doubts pertaining to the previous unit. - Capture their responses on board and share them wherever necessary.
+- Greet and welcome the participants to the next session of the program. - Before starting the session ask them do they have any doubts pertaining to the previous unit. - Capture their responses on board and share them wherever necessary. - Tell them that they will learn about creating portfolio.

-Tell the participants about Testing of a model.
+Tell the participants about how to create portfolio.